-- Apriori is a seminal algorithm proposed by R. Agrawal and R. Srikant in 1994 for mining frequent item sets for Boolean association rules. - The name of the algorithm is based on the fact that the algorithm uses prior knowledge of frequent item set properties. - Apriori employs an iterative approach known as a level-wise search, where k-itemsets are used to explore (k+1)-item sets. - First, the set of frequent 1-itemsets is found by scanning the database to accumulate the count for each item, and collecting those items that satisfy minimum support.
-The resulting set is denoted L1.Next, L1 is used to find L2, the set of frequent 2-itemsets, which is used to find L3, and so on, until no more frequent k-item sets can be found. - The finding of each Lk requires one full scan of the database. - A two-step process is followed in Apriori consisting of join and prune action.
+Apriori is a seminal algorithm proposed by R. Agrawal and R. Srikant in 1994 for mining frequent item sets for Boolean association rules.

+The name of the algorithm is based on the fact that the algorithm uses prior knowledge of frequent item set properties.

+Apriori employs an iterative approach known as a level-wise search, where k-itemsets are used to explore (k+1)-item sets.

+First, the set of frequent 1-itemsets is found by scanning the database to accumulate the count for each item, and collecting those items that satisfy minimum support.
+The resulting set is denoted L1.Next, L1 is used to find L2, the set of frequent 2-itemsets, which is used to find L3, and so on, until no more frequent k-item sets can be found.

+The finding of each Lkrequires one full scan of the database.